skmin-lab/unixmd/docs/source/objects/mqc/eh.rst

   This argument defines the initial BO coefficients.
   The elements can be either real or complex values.
-  If the argument is not given, the density matrix is initialized according to **istate**.
+  If the argument is not given, the BO coefficients and density matrix are initialized according to **istate**.

 \

 - **unit_dt** *(string)* - Default: *'fs'*